-For first time travellers on a budget, getting to the right place that gives real value to money is the biggest concern.
-Don’t worry, because Asia, aside from being the biggest continent, is a traveller-friendly region.
+For first-time travellers on a budget, getting to the right place that gives real value for money is the biggest concern.
+Don’t worry, because Asia, aside from being the biggest continent, is a budget-friendly region.
 Asia would not be called a travel bargain for no reason at all.
-A lot of cheap flights connect Asia from the rest of the world.
+A lot of cheap flights connect Asia with the rest of the world.
 Cheap yet delicious street foods literally line the streets.
 And the region is also home to world-class natural wonders, beaches, pristine islands, and a lot of architectural wonders, just to name a few.

-Now, the only question left is what countries in Asia are the best options if you are travelling on a budget for the first time?
+Now, the only question left is what cheap Asian destinations are the best options?
 Read on for the answer.

 Among the many Asian travel bargains, Thailand is easily one of the best.
 This is because the country is dotted with amazing ancient temples, tourist-friendly people, lively nightlife, and most especially, affordable authentic Thai foods lining the streets.
 Not all places in Thailand though are ideal for first-timers.
 Bangkok, for example, is almost entirely crawling with tourists all year round.
 And if this is not your thing, your best option is to go up north to Chiang Mai.

 Another great destination in Vietnam is Hanoi, the cheapest place in the country so far, especially if you are into food and budget accommodations.
 Thousands of cafes line the city streets.
-There you can try mouth-watering Vietnamese cuisines, such as the Mien Tron and Pho, the most famous food in Hanoi.
+There you can try mouth-watering Vietnamese cuisine, such as the Mien Tron and Pho, the most famous food in Hanoi.
 You can easily have these affordable treats from food stalls around the city.
-And eating them alongside locals will surely make your Vietnam experience more exciting.
+Eating them alongside locals will surely make your Vietnam experience more exciting.

 Cambodia is still a less travelled country compared to its Asian neighbours.
 Many who go there head straight either to Siem Reap or the Mekong Delta because of its maze of rivers, floating pagodas, and scenic countryside views.